-Name of Director Victor Yeo Chuan Seng Lim Bee Choo Toshifumi Hashizume Carmen Wee Yik Cheng Date of Appointment 1 July 2015 1 July 2012 1 August 2023 1 October 2023 Date of Last Re-appointment (if applicable) 28 April 2022 28 April 2023 1 I Age 09 64 63 55 Country of principal residence Singapore Singapore Japan Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors has accepted the recommendation of the Nominating Committee of the Company which has reviewed Mr. Yeo's credentials and experience and approved the appointment of Mr. Yeo as a Non-Executive Independent Director of the Company.
-The Board of Directors has accepted the recommendation of the Nominating Committee of the Company which has reviewed Ms. Lim's credentials and experience and approved the appointment of Ms. Lim as a Non-Executive, Non-Independent Director of the Company.
-Ms. Lim will be considered "Non-Independent" with effect from the conclusion of the AGM on 26 April 2024.
-The Board of Directors has accepted the recommendation of the Nominating Committee of the Company which has reviewed Mr. Hashizume's credentials and experience and approved the appointment of Mr. Hashizume as a Non-Executive Non Independent Director of the Company.
-The Board of Directors has accepted the recommendation of the Nominating Committee of the Company which has reviewed Ms. Wee's credentials and experience and approved the appointment of Ms. Wee as a Non-Executive Independent Director of the Company.
-Whether appointment is executive, and if so, the area of responsibility ÖZ ON No. No. Job Title (e.g. Lead ID, AC Chairman, AC Member, etc) Lead Independent Director.
-Non-Independent Non- Executive Director.
-Chairman.
-Independent Non-Executive Director.
-Professional qualifications Please refer to Mr. Yeo's profile on page 11 of the Annual Report.
+Name of Director Richard Tan Chuan-Lye Lim Bee Choo Shioji Hiramatsu Date of Appointment 1 February 2019 1 July 2012 30 May 2022 Date of Last Re-appointment (if applicable) 26 April 2021 28 April 2021 Age 65 63 54 Country of principal residence Singapore Singapore Japan The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors has accepted the recommendation of the Nominating Committee of the Company which has reviewed Mr. Tan's credentials and experience and approved the appointment of Mr. Tan as a Non-Executive Independent Director of the Company.
+The Board of Directors has accepted the recommendation of the Nominating Committee of the Company which has reviewed Ms. Lim's credentials and experience and approved the appointment of Ms. Lim as a Non-Executive Independent Director of the Company.
+The Board of Directors has accepted the recommendation of the Nominating Committee of the Company which has reviewed Mr. Hiramatsu's credentials and experience and approved the appointment of Mr. Hiramatsu as Managing Director of the Company Whether appointment is executive, and if so, the area of responsibility No. No. Yes, Mr. Hiramatsu is responsible for the overall operational management of the Company.
+Job Title (e.g. Lead ID, AC Chairman, AC Member, etc) Independent Non-Executive Director of the Company.
+Independent Non-Executive Director of the Company.
+Managing Director.
+Professional qualifications Please refer to Mr. Tan's profile on page 12 of the Annual Report.
 Please refer to Ms. Lim's profile on page 11 of the Annual Report.
-Please refer to Mr. Hashizume's profile on page 10 of the Annual Report.
-Please refer to Ms. Wee's profile on page 13 of the Annual Report.
+Please refer to Mr. Hiramatsu's profile on page 10 of the Annual Report.